NOTE: Services will likely be impacted in response to COVID-19. Please contact any service prior to visiting in person.

 - online - most sites have cancellation information on their website.
 If confirmation email/text was sent on appointment booking, instructions on cancellation are often contained.

-Registering for Vaccination for Homebound Clients
+Vaccination for Homebound Clients

 COVID Vaccination for People without Ontario Health Cards